 Rural Clinics – Carson City (RCCC): The APPIC Program Code for RCCC is 2323-14. *

-- Southern Nevada Adult Mental Health Services (SNAMHS): SNAMHS offers two internship tracks, a clinical-general track and a clinical-forensic track.
+Southern Nevada Adult Mental Health Services (SNAMHS): SNAMHS offers two internship tracks, an Inpatient Assessment & Intervention track and a Forensic Evaluation track.
 The tracks are described further in the NV-PIC brochure (below) and on the SNAMHS page.

-Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Training Director, Dr. Sean Dodge (firstname.lastname@example.org).
-Site-specific information also can be directed to the site directors, whose contact information can be found on the NV-PIC Faculty page.
+Questions regarding NV-PIC or the application and interview process may be directed to Shera Bradley, NV-PIC’s Interim Training Director [DPBHNVPIC@health.nv.gov, (702) 486-6646].
+Site-specific information also can be directed to the Site Directors, whose contact information can be found on the NV-PIC Faculty page.

-NV-PIC is a participating member of APPIC and participates in the APPIC match.
+NV-PIC is a proud member of APPIC and participates in the APPIC match (#2323).
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Member information through the APPIC online directory can be found here.